 “I thought the players who came in against San Marino, who people perhaps didn't see as the first choice, did so well and played so well, and that of course means you get more of a selection headache, but as coaches will tell you, selection headaches are what we are after.”

 The Three Lions squad has also benefitted from an influx of young players, with the likes of Tom Cleverley and Alex Oxlade-Chamberlain proving influential in recent matches.

-But Hodgson says he needs to find the right balance between youth and maturity.
+But Hodgson heeded the need for finding a balance between youth and maturity.

 “It's always nice to have experience in your team but it's also quite nice to have some younger players in our team,” he continued.

 “But experience is important, and I think we have a good balance between youth and experience.”

 The 65-year-old moved to warn fans that England’s opponents will be no pushovers in Warsaw, as he prepares his side for a tough test against the Poles.

 "We're expecting a very tough game.
 At this level of football you're a fool if you ever expect an easy game,” he added.